 1 pound dark chocolate candy coating, coarsely chopped

-- In a large bowl, combine the first five ingredients.
+In a large bowl, combine the first 5 ingredients.
 Line a 9-in. square pan with foil; butter the foil.
 Spread coconut mixture into pan.
 Cover and chill overnight.
-Cut into 2-in. x 1-in. rectangles.
+Cut into 2x1-in. rectangles.
 Cover and freeze.
-In a microwave or double boiler, melt candy coating.
-Dip bars in coating; place on waxed paper to harden.
-Store in an airtight container.
-Yield: 2 pounds.

 In a microwave, melt candy coating; stir until smooth.
 Dip bars in coating; allow excess to drip off.
 Place on waxed paper to set.
 Store in an airtight container.

 Can you use leftover mashed potatoes to make chocolate potato candy?

 While it would be nice to repurpose leftover mashed potatoes to make chocolate potato candy, you really shouldn’t.
 Cook and mash plain Russet potatoes for this recipe, so you don’t have the garlic, salt, milk and butter that you’d typically find in leftover mashed potatoes.
 Instead, consider one of these ways to use leftover mashed potatoes, whether it’s for shepherd’s pie or mashed potato cakes.

 Can you roll chocolate potato candy into balls instead of cutting it into bars?

 If you’d prefer more bite-size treats, you can definitely roll your chocolate potato candy into balls instead.
 Just keep in mind—when you put each potato candy ball onto the foil to freeze, make sure they’re not touching so they don’t get stuck together.

 How long will chocolate potato candy last for?